Nityasav/SentimentAnalysisAmazon/README.md

 Sentiment Analysis on Amazon Reviews Overview This project performs sentiment analysis on Amazon reviews by leveraging both the VADER sentiment analysis tool from the nltk package and a RoBERTa model fine-tuned for sentiment analysis on tweets, from Hugging Face's transformers library.

 REQUIREMENTS: Download https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews in order to run this program as this is the dataset being used
+    You will also need
+    '''python
+    pip install requirements
+    '''

 The project explores how these two models (VADER and RoBERTa) perform on Amazon reviews by comparing their sentiment classification results across a sample of 200 reviews.